-The Notes will be issued only in fully registered form, without coupons, in minimum denominations of S\$250,000 of principal amount and integral multiples of S\$1,000 in excess thereof.
+The Notes will be issued only in fully registered form, without coupons, in minimum denominations of US\$200,000 of principal amount and integral multiples of US\$1,000 in excess thereof.
 No service charge will be made for any registration of transfer or exchange of Notes, but the Issuer may require payment of a sum sufficient to cover any transfer tax or other similar governmental charge payable in connection therewith.

-All payments on the Notes will be made in Singapore dollars by the Issuer at the office or agency of the Issuer maintained for that purpose (which initially will be the corporate trust administration office of the principal paying agent of the Notes, currently located at One Raffles Quay, #17-00 South Tower, Singapore 048583) and the Notes may be surrendered for registration of transfer or exchange at such office or agency; provided, however, that, at the option of the Issuer, payment of interest may instead be made by check mailed to the address of the Holders as such address appears in the Note register maintained by the Note Registrar.
+All payments on the Notes will be made in U.S. dollars by the Issuer at the office or agency of the Issuer maintained for that purpose (which initially will be the corporate trust administration office of the principal paying agent of the Notes, currently located at Level 52 International Commerce Center, 1 Austin Road West, Kowloon, Hong Kong) and the Notes may be surrendered for registration of transfer or exchange at such office or agency; provided, however, that, at the option of the Issuer, payment of interest may instead be made by check mailed to the address of the Holders as such address appears in the Note register maintained by the Note Registrar.
+Interest payable on the Notes held through Euroclear or Clearstream will be available to Euroclear or Clearstream participants (as defined herein) on the Business Day following payment thereof.

-The Parent Guarantees
+The Parent Guarantee

-Shui On Land is a holding company that does not have significant operations other than its ownership of Capital Stock of Shui On Development.
-Shui On Development does not have significant operations other than financing activities and its ownership of Capital Stock of the Issuer and its other Subsidiaries.
+The Parent Guarantor is a holding company that does not have significant operations other than its ownership of Capital Stock of the Issuer.
+The Issuer does not have significant operations other than financing activities and its ownership of Capital Stock of its Subsidiaries.

-As of June 30, 2011, Shui On Land and its consolidated subsidiaries, including Shui On Development and the Issuer, had total consolidated bank borrowings of approximately RMB15,802 million (US\$2,445 million), of which approximately RMB13,195 million (US\$2,041 million) was secured, capital commitments of approximately RMB14,672 million (US\$2,270 million) and contingent liabilities of approximately RMB490 million (US\$76 million).
+As of June 30, 2011, the Parent Guarantor and its consolidated subsidiaries had total consolidated bank borrowings of approximately RMB15,802 million (US\$2,445 million), of which approximately RMB13,195 million (US\$2,041 million) was secured, capital commitments of approximately RMB14,672 million (US\$2,270 million) and contingent liabilities of approximately RMB490 million (US\$76 million).

-As of June 30, 2011, the Subsidiaries of Shui On Development other than the Issuer had total bank borrowings of approximately RMB15,802 (US\$2,445 million), capital commitments of approximately RMB14,672 million (US\$2,270 million) and contingent liabilities of approximately RMB490 million (US\$76 million).
+As of June 30, 2011, the Subsidiaries of the Issuer had total bank borrowings of approximately RMB15,802 million (US\$2,445 million), capital commitments of approximately RMB14,672 million (US\$2,270 million) and contingent liabilities of approximately RMB490 million (US\$76 million).

-The Parent Guarantee of each Parent Guarantor:
+The Parent Guarantee:

-- is a general obligation of such Parent Guarantor; - is effectively subordinated to secured obligations of such Parent Guarantor, to the extent of the value of the assets serving as security therefor; - is senior in right of payment to all future obligations of such Parent Guarantor expressly subordinated in right of payment to such Parent Guarantee; and - ranks at least pari passu with all other unsecured, unsubordinated Indebtedness of such Parent Guarantor (subject to any priority rights of such unsubordinated Indebtedness pursuant to applicable law).
+- is a general obligation of the Parent Guarantor; - is effectively subordinated to secured obligations of the Parent Guarantor, to the extent of the value of the assets serving as security therefor; - is senior in right of payment to all future obligations of the Parent Guarantor expressly subordinated in right of payment to the Parent Guarantee; and - ranks at least pari passu with all other unsecured, unsubordinated Indebtedness of the Parent Guarantor (subject to any priority rights of such unsubordinated Indebtedness pursuant to applicable law).